Unhealthy Communication Patterns

 At their worst, unhealthy communication patterns can cause massive fights and underlying tension in a marriage.
 At their best, they’re annoying, and as the name suggests, unhealthy.

-Below are three, common, unhealthy communication patterns.
+Below are four, common, unhealthy communication patterns (we talk about this more in our online premarital course).
 As you read through these, think about whether or not you’re guilty of any of these patterns.
 Then, determine how you can take steps to resolve these patterns going forward.

 Pattern #1: Negative Interpretation